lacoco-lab/lacoco-lab.github.io/joining/index.md

 We offer fully funded PhD positions.
 As is typical in Europe, PhDs are expected to take 3-4 years.
 Our PhD students are affiliated with the [Saarbruecken Graduate School of Computer Science](https://www.graduateschool-computerscience.de/).
-For 2026 intake, please directly apply to our lab by email.
+For 2026 intake, please directly apply to our lab by email (please include CV, transcript, contact details of 2-3 references).
 <!--, or via [ELLIS](https://ellis.eu/) and [ELIZA](https://eliza.school/).-->

-PhD applicants are generally expected to already have an MSc by the time the PhD starts.
-Applicants without an MSc can nonetheless apply to the Saarbruecken Graduate School of Computer Science.
+PhD applicants are generally expected to already have an MSc by the time the PhD starts; in this case they can directly join our lab.
+Applicants without an MSc should instead apply to the Saarbruecken Graduate School of Computer Science, in which case the PhD includes an initial preparatory phase.

 ### Joining  as an Intern